 During fiscal year 2003, we recorded a loss on impairment of machinery and equipment totaling \$117,000, due to an automation upgrade initiative.
 The impairment loss relates to certain machinery and equipment purchased throughout fiscal year 2001 not yet placed into service that is being replaced in conjunction with an automation upgrade project.
-The loss is a non-cash item that represents the write-off of the carrying value of the machinery and equipment anticipated to be replaced.
-There was no such impairment loss during 2004 or 2002.
+The loss is a non-cash item that represents the write-off of the carrying value of the machinery and equipment to be replaced.
+There was no such impairment loss during 2005 or 2004.

-Other Expense, Net
+Other Income (Expense), Net